Identifiability of causal effects with non-Gaussianity and auxiliary covariates: Introduction

 Regarding multiple treatments, identification issue becomes more difficult.
 The research of \citet{wang2019blessings} proposes a deconfounder method for identifying multiple treatment effects.
 They establish a factor model for treatments by assuming treatments are conditionally independent given confounders and adjust confounding bias using the estimated confounder.
-Following their work, various studies, comments, and discussions have emerged in the literature regarding multiple treatments~\citep{d2019comment,imai2019comment,miao2022identifying,kong2022identifiability}.
+Following their work, various studies, comments, and discussions have emerged in the literature regarding multiple treatments~\citep{d2019comment,imai2019comment, kong2022identifiability, miao2023identifying}.
 They consider identifying effects of multiple causally independent treatments using a factor model and have highlighted the necessity of using auxiliary variables or non-Gaussianity for identification.
-For instance, \citet{kong2022identifiability} provides identification of causal effects for a binary outcome using non-Gaussianity from an auxiliary latent variable in the outcome model.
-However, identifying the causal effect for a continuous outcome, especially when treatments can be causally correlated, remains an unsolved challenge.
+For instance, \citet{kong2022identifiability} provides identification of causal effects for a binary outcome using non-Gaussianity from an auxiliary latent variable in the binary choice outcome model.
+However, identifying the causal effect for a continuous outcome, especially when treatments can be causally correlated, remains a unsolved challenge.

 In this paper, we establish the identification results of the causal effect using a measured covariate and the non-Gaussianity from the treatment.
 This provides a new perspective for identifying the causal effect, which suggests that finding some Gaussian covariate instead of a valid IV in a candidate instrument set may also work.
 Additionally, we show that our proposed method can be extended to handle scenarios involving multiple treatments, among which the minimum number of required Gaussian covariates equals the smaller dimension between the dimension of treatments and the dimension of unmeasured confounders.
-We finally develop a simple estimation procedure for calculating causal effects using our strategy.
-The simulation and data illustration are provided in the supplementary material for demonstrating the effectiveness of the derived estimator.
+We finally develop a simple estimation procedure for calculating causal effects using our strategy and derive a $\sqrt{n}$-consistent estimator.
+The simulation results show that our estimator can provide favorable performance.
+We finally apply our method to study the effect of the trade on the income, revealing the similar conclusion as the previous researches using a valid IV.